YINI-lang/YINI-spec/YINI-Specification.md

 ### 9.2.
 Colon-Based List (using `:`)
 Exclusively for lists, YINI allows an alternative syntax using a colon (`:`) instead of `=`.
 This style omits square brackets and is intended to improve readability in configurations with list-like values.

-Note: Commas are mandatory after items (execpt after the last item), even in multi-line forms in this notation.
+Note: Commas are mandatory after items (except after the last item), even in multi-line forms in this notation.

 ```yini
 list1: "oranges", "bananas", "peaches"  // List with three items.